Anorexic BMI Calculator

 The first medical description of anorexia nervosa was published in 1689 by English physician Richard Morton.
 However, it wasn't until 1873 that Sir William Gull coined the term "anorexia nervosa" and provided a more complete clinical description.
 The understanding of eating disorders has evolved significantly since then, moving from purely medical models to more complex biopsychosocial approaches.

 Throughout history, cultural attitudes toward body image and food have significantly influenced the prevalence and recognition of eating disorders.
-The modern understanding emerged in the 20th century alongside advances in psychology and psychiatry.
+The modern understanding emerged in the 20th century alongside advances in psychology and psychiatry, with diagnostic criteria first appearing in the DSM-III in 1980.

 Latest Research Findings